1200wd/web-coineva/content/crypto-tax-administration-1.rst

 .. :slug: crypto-tax-administration-1:

 When you are using cryptocurrency, no matter in what jurisdiction you're in, sooner or later you will have to set up a decent administration to comply with your tax obligations.
-Unfortunately not a lot of accounting software supports crypto.
+Unfortunately, not a lot of accounting software supports crypto.
-And furthermore most exchanges and wallets miss basic overviews and export functionality.
+And furthermore, most exchanges and wallets miss basic overviews and export functionality.

 With some help of the `Python Bitcoin library <{filename}/python-bitcoin-library.rst>`_ I will show some tricks to help you set up a crypto administration.
 In this article we write some code to export wallets and transactions.